Last checked: 2026-06-16

 Tools / abilities

-Soul harvest (consume defeated zombies)Raise zombie minions that fight for youDeath Nova (detonate minions for massive area damage)
+Soul Harvester (consume defeated zombies)Raise Undead (zombie minions that fight for you)Death Nova (detonate minions for massive area damage)

 Best for: Late-wave pushes, leaderboard runs, and players who like timing-based resource management.